padiketeku/EnvMonMod/EMM-Prac-6-Croc-Biomass-Modelling.md

 # Introduction

 The Northern Territory is widely known for the crocodiles in her waterbodies.
 Until 1971, the population of estuarine crocodiles in the Northern Territory was in decline at an alarming rate owing to overexploitation and human encroachment on crocodile habitats (Webb et al., 1984; Letnic & Connors, 2006).
 However, in recent times the population of crocodiles has been increasing.
 Many drivers, such as  a hunting ban in 1971 (Fukuda et al., 2008) and tourism ( (Saalfeld et al., 2016), have been flagged.
 Floodplains provide a habitat for crocodiles to grow (Adame et al., 2018) and reproduce (Fukuda et al., 2008; Fukuda & Cuff, 2013).
-Changes in the size of floodplains and inundation duration may drive the productivity of estuarine crocodiles, this practical aims to investigate this.
+Changes in the size of floodplains may drive the productivity of estuarine crocodiles, this practical aims to investigate this.